twentyOne2x/attnmarkets-docs/pages/introduction/vision-attn.md

 * the option to:

   * withdraw directly in stables,
-  * plug a card into the facility (Kast, Avici, etc.),
+  * plug a card into the facility (Kast, Avici, etc.) and pay for travel, SaaS, events, and day-to-day spend,
-  * route a portion of credit into payroll rails (onchain streams, or offchain providers).
+  * route a portion of credit into payroll rails (onchain streams, or offchain providers),
+  * fund small BNPL-style instalments or staged payments that you offer to your own users or partners via existing checkout stacks, where you remain the BNPL provider of record and attn just funds your facility.

 From your perspective, the line is “just there”: